b4ckspin/upwn/README.md

 ### bugs
 - upwn could report a false positive key (first key usually).
 This is because the networkmanager auto connected to a previously known wifi.
   * delete this connection and restart upwn.
-- The test output when trying keys has a counting error when testing UBEE key + others.
-  * Wait for next version
 - unexpected user input may crash upwn.
   * Wait for the next version
 - No Wifi found